 Last Updated on

-This free printable baby shower game comes with 23 baby poop pictures.
+This printable baby shower game comes with 23 baby poop pictures.
 It’s a gross but hilarious baby shower card game and fun alternative to a traditional baby shower diaper game!

 Baby Poop Concentration: The Grossest Card Game Around!